-You don’t need a dedicated crepe pan for this; any nonstick skillet will do.
+Traditional French crepes get a healthy upgrade, thanks to whole wheat pastry flour.
+You don’t need a dedicated crepe pan for this recipe; any nonstick skillet will do.
 The number of crepes you get depends on the size of the skillet.
 I used a 10-inch skillet and ended up with 12 (7-inch) crepes.
-You can double the recipe and freeze the leftovers.
+You can double this crepe recipe and freeze the leftovers.
 Thaw them at room temperature and warm them up in a low oven or in a nonstick skillet over low heat.
 Serve with savory (try our Cabbage Saute with Shiitakes and Crispy Tofu or Spicy Sweet Shrimp) or sweet fillings (like fresh fruit and a dollop of our Kitchen MacGyver Lemon Curd).
 Of course, it’s a classic with bananas and Nutella.
 Don’t worry if the first crepe isn’t perfect–French cooks call that the “sacrifice.”

 Whisk together the flour and salt in a medium bowl.
 Whisk in the eggs until well-combined.
 Gradually add the milk, whisking until the batter is thoroughly combined and the consistency of heavy cream.
 Strain the batter through a fine-mesh sieve (to remove any little lumps) into another medium bowl.

 Heat the butter in a stainless-steel skillet or small saucepan; cook until butter until is browned.
 Keep an eye on it so it doesn’t burn.
 Whisk the browned butter into the batter.
 Cover, and let stand at least 30 minutes and up to 2 hours.